Frozen margaritas are the best kind of margarita! Grab your favorite tequila and your blender to whip up some restaurant-style icy margs at home.

 My Friday night ritual includes dinner and margaritas at different taco joints.

-My husband and I like to mix it up and visit different spots, but our favorite spot by far always has the best frozen margaritas (and frosé) at the ready in a big, slushy machine.
+My husband and I like to mix it up and visit different spots, but our favorite spot by far always has amazing street tacos and the best frozen margaritas (and frosé) at the ready in a big, slushy machine.

 I look forward to those margaritas, but sometimes I just can’t wait until we can get back there.
 That’s why I had to make these frozen margaritas at home!